rodrivas78/Labyrinth-Creator/README.md

 # Maze-Creator
-Useful to create labyrinths, complex terrains or intricated pathways and scenarios.
+Useful to create mazes, complex terrains or intricated pathways and scenarios.

 *  Maze Creator  v.1.3 -  by  rodrivas78  -  C++ / OpenGL / glut